containers/podman-desktop/website/docs/installing-podman/installing-podman-on-windows.md

 ## Installing Podman in Podman Desktop

-Podman Desktop can assist you to install the Podman container engine on the Windows Subsystem for Linux, version 2 (WSL 2).
+Podman Desktop can assist you to install the Podman container engine on the Windows Subsystem for Linux version 2 (WSL 2).

-WSL 2 uses Windows native virtualization: it runs as a HyperV virtual machine.
+Main benefits are:

+* Ease of use
+* Windows native virtualization performance

 #### Prerequisites

 * User with administrator privileges
 * No VPN
 * Windows 11
+* WSL 2 choices don't conflict with your environment

 #### Procedure